-American quandary: how to secure weapons-grade minerals without China
+American quandary: How to secure weapons-grade minerals without China

 The Pentagon is working closely with “the president, Congress, allies, partners and the industrial base to mitigate U.S. reliance on China for rare earth minerals,” said spokesman Lt Col Mike Andrews.
 The department did not respond to requests for comment on whether it might fund Mountain Pass or potential conflicts with DOE policy.

 MP Materials, which bought the mine in 2017, describes itself as an American-controlled company with a predominantly U.S. workforce.
-The privately held firm is 9.9%-owned by China’s Shenghe Resources Holding Co (600392.SS), though, and Chinese customers account for all its annual revenue of about $100 million.
+The privately held firm is 9.9%-owned by China’s Shenghe Resources Holding Co, though, and Chinese customers account for all its annual revenue of about $100 million.

 “Had we not had a Chinese technical partner helping us do this relaunch, there’s no way this could have been done,” said James Litinsky, chief executive of JHL Capital Group LLC, a Chicago-based hedge fund and MP Materials’ majority owner.